dougeby/IntuneDocs/intune/devices-wipe.md

 |Email|Email profiles that are provisioned through Intune are removed, and cached email on the device is deleted.|
 |Outlook|Email received by the Microsoft Outlook app for iOS is removed.|
 |Azure Active Directory (AD) Unjoin|Azure AD record is removed.|
 |Contacts | Contacts synced directly from the app to the native address book are removed.
-Any contacts synced from the native address book to another external source cannot be wiped. <br /> <br />Currently, only Outlook app is supported.
+Any contacts synced from the native address book to another external source cannot be removed. <br /> <br />Currently, only Outlook app is supported.

 **Android**